A hiker crossing the White River Suspension Bridge in Pukaskwa National Park.

 Check out these local attractions:

-Pukaskwa National Park is known for its hard-core, 60-kilometre-long coastal backpacking trail.
+Pukaskwa National Park is known for its challenging, 60-kilometre-long coastal backpacking trail.

-But it’s also home to some of Ontario’s best hikes that are less challenging.
+However, it’s also home to some of Ontario’s best, less challenging hikes.
 Easy, family-friendly trails ascend headlands and visit pristine beaches near the park campground at Hattie Cove, about 15 minutes off the Trans-Canada Highway near Marathon.

-- Pukaskwa’s Hattie Cove campground is noted for its spacious and private sites for tents and trailers alike.
-Up the luxury by booking one of the park’s unique oTentik cabin tents
+• Pukaskwa’s Hattie Cove campground is noted for spacious and private sites for tents and trailers.
+Up the luxury by booking one of the park’s unique oTentik cabin tents.

-- Looking for a backcountry challenge?
-The White River Suspension Bridge is a short jaunt from Pukaskwa’s Mdaabi Miikna (“to the shore”) trail, a 24-kilometre loop with scenic Lake Superior campsites that’s perfect for an overnight or long-weekend backpacking trip
+• For backcountry adventure, the White River Suspension Bridge is a short jaunt from Pukaskwa’s Mdaabi Miikna (“to the shore”) trail, a 24-kilometre loop with scenic Lake Superior campsites, perfect for an overnight or long-weekend backpacking trip.

 Sault Ste.
 Marie and Algoma